The sorrow of Biz Stone

 It’s the old “Don’t blame us, we just work here” routine.
 And trust me I know how Stone feels.
 The free-speech journalist in me says this is a bad idea – Trumps’s message will find a way out and, thanks to what amounts as a media freeze-out, Twitter is his only outlet.
 But the guy who doesn’t want to die in a nuclear inferno says, “Yeah, let’s maybe give him his own website and let him try to get his traffic numbers up like all the rest of us.”

 Ultimately this is about responsibility.
 But I feel that folks like Biz and Zuck and Systrom owe it to humanity to police their worlds in the same way Disney polices Disney World: all are welcome, but the instant you get out of line you’re toast.
-What this line is is abundantly clear at Disney World – don’t punch Donald – but it is not so clear online.
+What this line is abundantly clear at Disney World – don’t punch Donald – but it is not so clear online.
 Biz is defensive here for good reason: he’s painted into a corner.
 He can’t ban Trump lest his business goes under and by refusing to ban Trump he must also allow other forms of worse speech to find root on the service.
 There are other outlets, to be sure, but nothing has quite the gravitas of a Tweet.

 If work is being done why does my friend still have to wake up, day after day, and call out hatred.
 She doesn’t have to slap down racists in the Walgreens so what does she have to do it on Twitter?
 Don’t give me the old “there’s too much data” argument.
 There are machines that scour that data for advertising opportunities.
 Those same spiders should sink their teeth into bad actors as well.